 The State of Tennessee selected the economic, demographic and health care claim cost assumptions and prescribed them for use for purposes of compliance with GASB 75.
 Aon provided guidance with respect to these assumptions, and it is our belief that the assumptions represent reasonable expectations of anticipated plan experience.
 Mortality, retirement, withdrawal, and disability rates as well as assumed salary increases were developed by TCRS from the 2021 Actuarial Experience Study.
 An evaluation of the reasonability and consistency of these assumptions is beyond the scope of the assignment.
-Coverage acceptance rates were reviewed and updated by Aon for the current valuation based on the past two years of experience.
+Coverage acceptance rates were reviewed and updated by Aon for the prior valuation based on recent plan experience.